Did Early Christians Believe that Humans Possessed Immortality?

 Fourth Century

 Athanasius was a fourth century religious leader outside the Church of God.
-And although he held doctrines that we in the COGs would find to be heretical, he is considered to be a major saint and historical figure by the Roman Catholics and Eastern Orthodox.
+And although he held doctrines that we in the COGs would clearly declare as heretical, he is considered to be a major saint and historical figure by the Roman Catholics and Eastern Orthodox.

 But even he understood the concept that after the resurrection, that Christians were to become God and that they had to inherit immortality, as man otherwise is mortal.
 Notice what he wrote: